BUDAPEST 07 (HU)

 ABOUT BUDAPEST 07 (HU)

-Budapest (Hungarian: [ˈbudɒpɛʃt]) is the capital and most populous city of Hungary, one of the largest cities in the European Union and sometimes described as the primate city of Hungary.
+Budapest (Hungarian: [ˈbudɒpɛʃt]) is the capital and most populous city of Hungary, one of the largest cities in the European Union.
 It has an area of 525 square kilometres (203 square miles) and a population of about 1.8 million within the administrative limits in 2016.
 It is both a city and county, and forms the centre of the Budapest Metropolitan Area, which has an area of 7,626 square kilometres (2,944 square miles) and a population of 3.3 million, comprising 33 percent of the population of Hungary.
 Budapest became a single city occupying both banks of the Danube river with the unification of Buda and Óbuda on the west bank, with Pest on the east bank on November 17, 1873.

 The history of Budapest began with Aquincum, originally a Celtic settlement that became the Roman capital of Lower Pannonia.
 Hungarians arrived in the territory in the 9th century.
-Their first settlement was pillaged by the Mongols in 1241–42.
+Their first settlement was pillaged by the Mongols in 1241–1242.
 The re-established town became one of the centres of Renaissance humanist culture by the 15th century.
-Following the Battle of Mohács and nearly 150 years of Ottoman rule, the region entered a new age of...
+Following the Battle of Mohács and nearly 150 years of Ottoman rule, the region entered a new age of prosperity, and Budapest became a global city after...
 Read more...